thor-project/OrcidResolver/README.md

-ORCID resolver and validator
+ORCID Resolver and Validator
 ============================

 The project includes a Java implementation for an approach to resolve the ORCID iD of a user given the first name, last name, and a list of DOIs for works claimed by the user at ORCID.
 The approach is reliable but does not guarantee that the returned ORCID iD is correct.

 The following lines demonstrate the usage of the resolver: